BrentSeidel/Sim-CPU/src/pdp11/README.md

 * PDP-11/05, 10
 * PDP-11/15, 20

-The following devices have been implemented:
+The following devices have been implemented enough to work with RT-11 (more work may be needed for other operating systems):
-* DL11 - Serial line interface
+* DL11 - Serial line interface.
-* KW11 - Line time clock
+* KW11 - Line time clock.
-* RK11 - Disk controller for RK05 drives
+* RK11 - Disk controller for RK05 drives.
+* RK611 - Disk controller for RK06/RK07 (only RK07 implemented) drives.
 * PC11 - Paper tape reader/punch controller.

 At one point I owned the PDP-11/10 below.
 It had 2 RK05 drives and 1